 That changed a few years back when I spent a few weeks on the Valley Isle and I covered some serious ground.
 I crisscrossed historic Lahaina to posh Kapalua and from to laidback Upcountry and resort-y Wailea.

-How To Travel To Maui To Escape Crowds
+Nine Ways To Travel To Maui And Escape Crowds

 But what it really allowed me to do is figure out how to get off-the-beaten-path and escape the resorts and touristy areas.
-Here are a few ways to do just that.
+Here are nine few ways to do just that.

 Dive Into Classic Hawai’i